If you’re coming to the (franchise) table with a good deal of past successes, it’s only natural for you to think you’ll be a profitable franchisee.

 Bluntly, providing real, easy-to-read earnings claims like the one I wrote above would go a long way in helping today’s prospective franchise business owners make better, more informed* decisions.

 *As opposed to figuring out the gobbledygook that passes for FPR’s.
 Words and numbers that don’t tell the entire story of how much franchisees earn.
+How much franchise business profit can be had.

 If You Want To Be A Profitable Franchisee, Focus On The Facts